KT Tunstall: Family

-Tunstall tracked down her biological mother, Carol Anne, located c.
-1996–1998, and learned that she was married to cab driver David Orr and had borne three more children.
-She has been critical of the British National Party (BNP).
-In 2010, she publicly disowned Orr because of his decision to run as a BNP candidate in the general election for Livingston.
+Tunstall tracked down her biological mother, Carol Ann, located her in either 1996 or 1998 and learned that Carol was married to cab driver David Orr and had borne three more children.
+She has been critical of the British National Party (BNP) and publicly disowned Orr in 2010 because of his decision to run as a BNP candidate in the general election for Livingston.
+She was, however, unable to trace her biological father with the only information she had, saying, "I knew his name, I knew that he was Northern Irish, I knew that he ended up living in northern Scotland."
 In 2019, she appeared in Series 9 of Long Lost Family.
-By that time, the media attention had been too much for Carol Anne, and she was grateful to KT ("She has given me a new lease on life.") for having relocated her somewhere far away, in Southern Spain.
-She learned that her biological father, John (surname not revealed), had died in 2002 (at age 49), but she was united with two half-sisters, Siobhan and Lesley-Anne, by John's second marriage.
+By that time, the media attention had been too much for Carol Ann, and she was grateful to KT ("She has given me a new lease on life.") for having relocated her somewhere far away, in Southern Spain.
+She learned that her biological father, John Corrigan (or John Gabriel, according to other sources) had died in 2002 aged 49, but she was united with two half-sisters, Siobhan and Lesley-Anne, by John's second marriage.

 Tunstall's first name is Kate, but she chooses to use her initials KT (pronounced "Katie") instead, saying "[Kate] just makes me think of a buxom lass baking bread for her man working in the fields.
 I have no problem with that, but it's just not really how I pictured being a rock star."
 The spelling KT, as opposed to Katie, also differentiates Tunstall from fellow singer Katie Melua.
 She also said that she derived "KT" from K–T impact, the name of a geological event that caused the extinction of dinosaurs.

-Her father, David Tunstall, was a lecturer in physics at St Andrews University.
-The title of her debut studio album, Eye to the Telescope (2004), alludes to her experiences with scientific equipment at her father's laboratory.
+Her adoptive father, David Tunstall, was a lecturer in physics at St Andrews University.
+The title of her debut studio album, Eye to the Telescope (2004), alludes to her experiences with scientific equipment at his laboratory.